-Children with a Statement of Special Educational Needs or Education, Health and Care Plan that names Budehaven Community School will be admitted to the School, regardless of the number on roll in the year group.
+Children on the record of need/ Education, Health and Care Plan that names Budehaven Community School will be admitted to the School, regardless of the number on roll in the year group.

 The school will participate fully in the Cornwall Local Authority's Fair Access Protocol and Cornwall Council's Coordinated Admission Schemes (for details, please see Cornwall Council website).
 Closing dates and other details about the application process will be stated in those Schemes.